 What are flaws in the Travel Cost Index?

 The Travel Cost Index is only an approximate estimate of relative price levels because, first of all, PPP doesn’t just focus on the kinds of things that tourists buy.
-It measures a much broader ‘basket’ of all goods and services, some of which, like “200 types of equipment goods and about 15 construction projects” are completely irrelevant to tourists whereas a lot of the things that are important to tourists like tour packages are probably not measured in the PPP index at all.
-The PPP index only includes 3,000 consumer goods and services are included, so it leaves out a lot of things, and the kinds of things tourists buy are poorly represented.
+It measures a much broader ‘basket’ that tries to encompass all goods and services, some of which, like “200 types of equipment goods and about 15 construction projects” are completely irrelevant to tourists whereas a lot of the things that are important to tourists like tour packages are probably not measured in the PPP index at all.
+The PPP index only includes 3,000 consumer goods and services, so it leaves out a lot of things, and the kinds of things travellers buy are poorly represented.

-Secondly, no traveler can get the published market exchange rate because of foreign exchange transactions costs that usually average about 3% , so every country should be about 3% more expensive on average than the Travel Cost Index shows.
+To estimate true costs, a traveller should add about 3% because foreign exchange transactions costs usually average about 3% which just makes international travel more expensive than domestic travel.
+No traveler can get the published market exchange rate due to those transactions costs and so every country is really going to be about 3% more expensive on average than the Travel Cost Index shows.

-Thirdly, the Travel Cost Index uses World Bank Data which is over a year out of date.
-This is one reason it doesn’t agree with the newer OECD data, but I’m not sure what accounts for the rest of the discrepancy.
-This is obviously not an exact science as explained above.
-In any case, the index can be made more accurate by updating it with newer price information.
+Finally, the Travel Cost Index uses World Bank Data which is generally about a year out of date.
+This is one reason it doesn’t agree with the newer OECD data, (and I’m not sure what accounts for the rest of the discrepancy).
+PPP is obviously not an exact science as explained above.
+In any case, the travel cost index can be made more accurate by updating it using newer price information.